Acadia National Park: Features

-The mountains of Acadia National Park offer hikers expansive views of the ocean, island lakes, and pine forests.
-Twenty six significant mountains rise in the park, ranging from 284 ft at Flying Mountain's summit to 1,530 ft at Cadillac Mountain's summit.
+The mountains of Acadia National Park overlook the Atlantic ocean, island lakes, and pine forests.
+Twenty-six significant mountains rise in the park, ranging from 284 ft at Flying Mountain's summit to 1,530 ft at Cadillac Mountain's summit.
 Cadillac Mountain, named after the French explorer Antoine de la Mothe Cadillac, is on the eastern side of the island.
 Cadillac is the tallest mountain along the eastern coastline of the United States.
 The summit of Cadillac is the first place in the United States where one may watch the sunrise from October 7 through March 6, due to its eastern location and height.

 The 27 mi Park Loop Road leads to many scenic viewpoints along the coast, through forests and to the top of Cadillac Mountain.
 The road traverses the eastern side of Mount Desert Island in a one-way, clockwise direction from Bar Harbor to Seal Harbor, passing features such as the Tarn (a pond), Champlain Mountain (location of a popular, exposed cliffside trail named Precipice), the Beehive (another, smaller mountain), Sand Beach (a saltwater swimming area), Gorham Mountain, Thunder Hole (a crevasse into which waves crash loudly), Otter Cliff, Otter Cove, Seal Harbor, Jordan Pond, Pemetic Mountain, the Bubbles, Bubble Rock, Bubble Pond, Eagle Lake, and the side road to the summit of Cadillac Mountain.
 Some of the island's west side features include Echo Lake and beach (a designated freshwater swimming area), Acadia Mountain, Beech Mountain, Long Pond, and Seal Cove Pond.
 Bass Harbor Head Light is situated atop a cliff on the southernmost tip of the west side of the island.
 Baker Island Light and Bear Island Light are the other two lighthouses managed by Acadia.

 Somes Sound is a 5 mi long fjard formed during a glacial period that nearly divides the island in half.
 The sound is 130 ft deep at its deepest point, and is bordered by Norumbega Mountain to the east, and Acadia Mountain and Saint Sauveur Mountain to the west.
 The towns of Southwest Harbor and Northeast Harbor face one another across the inlet to Somes Sound.